sinansagir/sinansagir.github.io/outdoor/README.md

 The off-trail became very difficult, went away from our camp as we descended, and didn't find any water.
 We were however lucky to run into a shepherd family who provided us water.
 They also had some guests with offroad truck, who were going to pass by our base camp in Melikler Plateau and were happy to give us a lift.
 In the trail that I recorded below, Melikler Plateau can be seen at the far distance to left of my right hand.
+The last 7 kilometers of the trail was recorded on the offroad truck.
 ![20190831_Dedegol](20190831_Dedegol.jpg "Dedegol Peak")
 <iframe frameBorder="0" scrolling="no" src="https://www.wikiloc.com/wikiloc/embedv2.do?id=167076774&elevation=on&images=off&maptype=H" width="600" height="500"></iframe><div style="color:#777;font-size:11px;line-height:16px;">Powered by&nbsp;<a style="color:#4C8C2B;font-size:11px;line-height:16px;" target="_blank" href="https://www.wikiloc.com">Wikiloc</a></div>